lstrzebinczyk/the_empire_blog/posts/2-humble-beginning.md

   Initialized empty Git repository in /home/killa/workspace/the_empire/.git/
 ```

 hooray!

-So, what we have is
+What I am mainly interested in in is this:

 ```crystal
 # src/the_empire.cr